-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply. ------------- ---
+GasAccessible parts of the system were visually without removing fittings.
+No tests whatsoev out to the system or appliances.
+Visual inspect assess any services to make sure they work efficiently and meet modern standards.
+If any turned off, the surveyor will state that in the modern standards.
+If any turned off, the surveyor will state that in the modern standards.Mains supply with the meter in the landing. er were carried ection does not properly and / services are --- --

-Gas No mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Plumbers pipework, where visible, is of PVC and copper materials.
-There are stainless steel sink units within the kitchen and the utility room.
-Bathroom fittings comprise a bath, wc and wash hand basin.
-En-suite shower room fittings comprise a cubicle with electric shower, wc and wash hand basin.
+The bathroom comprises a low level wc, wash hand basin and panel bath with shower over.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by means of electric storage and panel heaters.
-There is a factory insulated hot water cylinder with electric immersion heaters located within the hall cupboard.
+In the landing there is a gas fired central heating boiler which supplies steel panelled radiators and also provides domestic hot water.

 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is connected to the main public sewer.
-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
+Assumed connected to the mains public sewerage system.